Dutchess Community College: Main campus in Poughkeepsie

-Conklin Hall, the Louis Greenspan Day Care Center, and Falcon Hall are the only three buildings not to be situated on top of the hill.

-DCC @ Fishkill
+Fishkill branch

-Dutchess Community College operates a satellite center called DCC @ Fishkill approximately 12 mi south of the main campus, at the site of the former Dutchess Mall, in the former Jamesway building.
-Nearly 20% of Dutchess Community College students attended school here.
+In Fall 2021, Dutchess Community College opened a new satellite center called DCC@Fishkill, approximately 12 mi south of the main campus, at the site of the former Dutchess Mall's Jamesway anchor store.
+The Fishkill facility has 20 multi-purpose classrooms, a versatile design, a fully equipped biology lab, and a networked computer classroom.

+Located in the Fishkill campus is the Center of Excellence for Industry and Innovation, a mechatronics lab, with three rooms set up as a Mechanical lab, an Electrical/Automation lab and a Heating, Ventilation, and Air Conditioning lab.
+The college offers hands-on learning needed to support installation, maintenance, repair, calibration and troubleshooting of systems including controls and machine-to-machine networks.

+On October 6, 2023, First Lady of the United States Jill Biden toured the DCC@Fishkill facility, particularly the newly opened Mechatronics lab.

-Prior to the current Fishkill location, Dutchess Community College had a satellite branch in Wappingers Falls, but it closed upon the opening of DCC @ Fishkill in 2021.
-DCC @ Fishkill has 20 multi-purpose classrooms, a versatile design, a fully equipped biology lab, and a networked computer classroom.
+Previously, Dutchess Community College had a satellite branch in Wappingers Falls, called Dutchess South, which operated from at least the early 1990s until 2021.
+It closed upon the opening of the Fishkill location.

+Aviation Education Center

+In 2019, DCC broke ground on the Aviation Education Center at the Hudson Valley Regional Airport in the Town of Wappinger.
+It officially opened in June 2021 and includes classroom space for training and education in the field of aviation.
+The facility is home to a Grumman G3-C20 jet.

 Student life

 Dutchess Community College has a variety of departments and programs dedicated to engaging students and promoting success, all of which are operated by the Department of Student Services.
 The Department of Student Services has, under its operating umbrella, offices including Health Services, Student Activities, Intercollegiate Athletics, Admissions, and Counseling Services, including many others.
 Health Services operate the on-campus health center and offers minor medical treatment to DCC students free of charge.
 The Office of Intercollegiate Activities is responsible for operating and maintaining all sports teams on campus.
 Sports available for men include soccer, basketball, and baseball.
 Women's sports include volleyball, softball, basketball, and starting in the fall of 2017, soccer.
 The Office of Student Activities manages student trips, guest speaker lectures, family festivals, on-campus events, the Student Government Association (SGA) and all on-campus clubs.